Stand of Birch

 City Hall, Kitchener/Waterloo

-Plexiglass, steel, incandescent bulb, rocks, ropes, masking tape
+Plexiglass, steel, incandescent bulb, boulders, ropes, masking tape

 82' x 36' x 8'